 - Authors may submit abstracts for work that has been published in journals or presented at other scientific meetings.
 The work should be current and provide new data and results since any previous presentations.

-- Authors can make no changes to a paper after an abstract deadline and once it is accepted for presentation.
+- Authors can make no changes to a paper after the abstract deadline and once it is accepted for presentation.

 - A criticism of another accepted presentation may be justified; however, in no case is personal criticism considered acceptable.